vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Skanda ).
 Girarathavrata-ekabhakta in Hemanta ( Mārg. and P.) and M.;

-at end of M. make a chariot decked with variegated cloth and having four white bulls yoked; place in chariot a linga made with the flour of an adhaka of rice; drive chariot at night on the public road and bring to a Siva temple; jāgara with illuminations and theatricals; next morning dinner to Siva devotees and to the blind, poor and distressed; this is ītuvrata; present the chariot to Siva; HV II.
+at end of M. make a chariot decked with variegated cloth and having four white bulls yoked; place in chariot a linga made with the flour of an adhaka of rice; drive chariot at night on the public road and bring to a Śiva temple; jāgara with illuminations and theatricals; next morning dinner to Śiva devotees and to the blind, poor and distressed; this is ītuvrata; present the chariot to Śiva; HV II.
 859-60

 (from Vi.
 Dh.). sivarātrivrata—Vide above under Mahāśivarātri. Śivalingavrata-apply white sandalwood paste to linga, worship

-with white full-blown lotuses and bow to it; a small linga of the size of the thumb be placed in white lotus filaments near Daksināmurti and worship it with bilva leaves; offer other upacāras of dhūpa &c.; performer is freed from all sins and reaches Sivaloka; HV II.
-887-889 (from Siva
+with white full-blown lotuses and bow to it; a small linga of the size of the thumb be placed in white lotus filaments near Daksināmurti and worship it with bilva leaves; offer other upacāras of dhūpa &c.; performer is freed from all sins and reaches Śivaloka; HV II.
+887-889 (from Śiva

 dharmottara ). Śivavrata-(1) For four months from Āṣ. pūrnimā give up

 paring of nails and egg-fruit; donate on K. pūrpimā a golden jar filled with ghee and honey; Mat.
-101. 11-12q. by KKV 440–441; (2) from Mārg. to K. worship Siva, offer before Siya and donate in each month in order the following things made of flour, viz, horse, elephant, chariot, herd of eleven bulls, a moon-lit. (or camphor ) house with slaves and slave girls and household gear, seven plates full of paddy, two hundred fruits and guggulu, a mandala with offerings consisting of various edibles and pictures, a vehicle made of flowers, guggulu dhūpa and pine and bilva seeds and ghee and aguru burnt throughout Bh. month, vessel made of arka leaves filled with milk and ghee (for entire month of Āśv.), a vessel filled with sugarcane juice and covered with cloth; at end of year treat Siva devotees to food and drink and donate gold and clothes; HV II.
+101. 11-12q. by KKV 440–441; (2) from Mārg. to K. worship Śiva, offer before Siya and donate in each month in order the following things made of flour, viz, horse, elephant, chariot, herd of eleven bulls, a moon-lit. (or camphor ) house with slaves and slave girls and household gear, seven plates full of paddy, two hundred fruits and guggulu, a mandala with offerings consisting of various edibles and pictures, a vehicle made of flowers, guggulu dhūpa and pine and bilva seeds and ghee and aguru burnt throughout Bh. month, vessel made of arka leaves filled with milk and ghee (for entire month of Āśv.), a vessel filled with sugarcane juice and covered with cloth; at end of year treat Śiva devotees to food and drink and donate gold and clothes; HV II.
 819-821 (from Kālottara); (3) on 14th or 8th of both pakṣas or on pūrnimā from month of P. to Mārg. special worship to be offered viz. as naivedya a prastha of yāvaka, candid sugar with milk and ghee, an image of kapilā cow made of barley flour of the height of one vitasti with a bull and feed eleven brāhmapas, flour rhinoceros in M., ruddy goose in Phā. ,List of vratas

 427

-Siva image of flour in Cai., and so on different articles made of flour in the other months; one year; HV II, 398-400 (from Kālottara ); ( 4 ) on 8th and 14th of both pakṣas fast and worship of Siva in afternoon; japa and homa; honour guru; drink three culukas (hollowed hand) of pañcagavya; the next day subsist on havisya food; observe for whole of life; three male ancestors dwell in Sivaloka; HV II, 343 (from Kālottara ); (5) begin on P. and subsist by nakta way on wheat, rice and milk only; on 8th of both pakṣas fast and sleep on the ground and bathe Rudra with ghee and on pūrṇimā; this be carried on for a year up to Mārg. with different food in each month and different offering to Rudra; Lingapurāṇa 83, 13-54; (6) from one ayana to another ( i. e. for six months ) give flowers and ghee; at end donate flowers and feed brāhmaṇa with pāyasa and ghee and donate ghrtadhenu; confers wealth and health; KR 219 (from Agni);(7) give up paring of nails from Āṣ. pūrnimā to K. pūrpimā and at end donate a jar of honey and ghee with gold; performer goes to Rudraloka; KR 219–220,
+Śiva image of flour in Cai., and so on different articles made of flour in the other months; one year; HV II, 398-400 (from Kālottara ); ( 4 ) on 8th and 14th of both pakṣas fast and worship of Śiva in afternoon; japa and homa; honour guru; drink three culukas (hollowed hand) of pañcagavya; the next day subsist on havisya food; observe for whole of life; three male ancestors dwell in Śivaloka; HV II, 343 (from Kālottara ); (5) begin on P. and subsist by nakta way on wheat, rice and milk only; on 8th of both pakṣas fast and sleep on the ground and bathe Rudra with ghee and on pūrṇimā; this be carried on for a year up to Mārg. with different food in each month and different offering to Rudra; Lingapurāṇa 83, 13-54; (6) from one ayana to another ( i. e. for six months ) give flowers and ghee; at end donate flowers and feed brāhmaṇa with pāyasa and ghee and donate ghrtadhenu; confers wealth and health; KR 219 (from Agni);(7) give up paring of nails from Āṣ. pūrnimā to K. pūrpimā and at end donate a jar of honey and ghee with gold; performer goes to Rudraloka; KR 219–220,

 VKK 292. sivavrate ṣu pājā-VR (pp. 57-61) gives the procedure of worship

-in all pūjās of Siva.
-Sivasaktimahotsava-vrata-
+in all pūjās of Śiva. Śivasaktimahotsava-vrata-

-ma great festival when astami and navami tithis are mixed up may be held in honour of Siva
+ma great festival when astami and navami tithis are mixed up may be held in honour of Śiva

-and Sakti or in Sivakṣetra such as Kāśi or Śrīśaila; KN 197. śivācaturthi-Bh. śu.
+and Sakti or in Śivakṣetra such as Kāśi or Śrīśaila; KN 197. śivācaturthi-Bh. śu.
 4th tithi is called Sivā; bath, gifts, fast

 and japa on that day yield a hundredfold reward; tithivrata;

 Gaṇeśa deity; HV I. 512-513 ( from Bhav.
 I. 31.
 1-5). divopāsanavrata-ron 8th and 14th tithis of both pakṣas, one

-should take no food and should worship Siva; for one year; he reaps the same merit as the performer of sattra does; KKV 385-386, HV II.
+should take no food and should worship Śiva; for one year; he reaps the same merit as the performer of sattra does; KKV 385-386, HV II.
 397 (calls it saivopavāsavrata ).

 For Sattra, vide H. of Dh. vol. II. p.
 1239. Śivapavitravrata-on Āṣ. pārṇimā worship of Śiva, giving sacred

-thread to Siva and dinner to Śiva devotees; again on K. pūrnimā worship Siva, give to ascetics garments and
+thread to Śiva and dinner to Śiva devotees; again on K. pūrnimā worship Śiva, give to ascetics garments and

 daksiṇā; HV II.
-843 ( from Sivadharmottara ).
+843 ( from Śivadharmottara ).
 Sētalāvrata-on Śr. kr.
 7th establish one jar and on it worship

 golden image of Sitalā and feed seven maidens eight or legs